rhadp-example-repos/automotive-image-builder/docs/index.md

 # Welcome to the Automotive SIG

-This is the documentation for the Automotive SIG.
-It contains instructions about how to build and download images and information about how the SIG works.
+This site contains general information about the Automotive SIG, as well as how to contribute to the repository and how to build and download images.

 For more information about the SIG's charter, members, or goal, see the [Automotive SIG page on the CentOS wiki](https://wiki.centos.org/SpecialInterestGroup/Automotive).